Check Cashing Guide (2026): Where to Cash a Check, Fees & Best Options

 Retailers and Grocery Stores

-Popular options include Walmart, Kroger, Publix, and other supermarkets.
+Many stores cash checks for low flat fees.
+Popular options include Walmart, Kroger, Publix, and Meijer.

 Check Cashing Stores